AndreaPontrandolfo/sheriff/README.md

 ## <a name="setup"></a>🛠️ Setup

-This config is **highly** opinionated, so make sure to meet the [hard requirements](#hard-requirements) in your project.
+This config is **highly** opinionated, so make sure to meet the [hard requirements](#hard-requirements) in your project.<br>
-Then, follow these steps:
+Then, let `create-sheriff-config` handle the whole setup for you autonomatically, or do it yourself manually.

 ### 🤖 Automatic setup (_recommended_)

-Just execute this command in your terminal:
+Let the CLI take care of everything!
+Just run this command in your terminal:

 ```bash
 ❯  npx create-sheriff-config